Physical Security Systems

 The first layer of protection is designed to deter intrusions.
 And the goal is to convey a message that the business or entity has a strong defense system in place.
 We want to convince a potential intruder(s) that an intrusion is not likely to be successful.
 Using a combination of deterrence methods typically works best.

-The most common deterrence methods usually employ some type of visual deterrence.
-It relies on a person viewing a warnings, images, or objects to relay a message of deterrence.
-And different types of visual deterrence methods can employ varying levels of sophistication.
+The most common deterrence methods employ some form of visual deterrence.
+They rely on people seeing warnings, images, or objects that communicate a message of deterrence.
+Different visual deterrence methods can vary significantly in sophistication.

 Warning Messages, A Simple Intrusion Deterrence Method